|Address:||450 Bauchet St, Los Angeles, CA 90012 Map|

 The only female inmates who are housed at this facility are those who require medical attention.
 Otherwise, they are incarcerated at the Century Regional Detention Facility.
 And male inmates may be alternatively housed at the Los Angeles Men’s Central Jail or the Pitchess Detention Center.

-Measuring 1.5 million square feet, the Twin Towers Jail in Los Angeles is considered the world’s largest jail.
-It is located at
+Measuring 1.5 million square feet, the Twin Towers Jail in downtown Los Angeles is considered the world’s largest jail.

 Parking for the general public is available in a paid parking lot on the corner of Vignes Street and Bauchet Street.